Comparison

 What Are Whey and Plant Protein?

-Amino Acid Profiles Compared
+Amino Acid Profiles & Leucine

-A 2017 study in the Journal of the International Society of Sports Nutrition comparing whey and plant protein in trained athletes found that whey triggered significantly greater muscle protein synthesis rates post-workout (p<0.05).
-However, when plant protein was consumed in quantities that matched whey's leucine content (approximately 40-45g plant vs 30g whey), muscle protein synthesis responses were nearly identical.
+A 2017 study in the Journal of the International Society of Sports Nutrition found whey triggered significantly greater post-workout muscle protein synthesis than plant protein.
+However, when leucine content was matched (40-45g plant vs 30g whey), synthesis responses were nearly identical.
+Blending plant sources (pea + rice) helps close the gap.

 DIAAS Digestibility Scores